Asil-Azimjonov/housing-price-xai/README.md

 ## 💡 Why It Matters

-In many high-stakes industries like real estate, finance, and healthcare, **model transparency** is just as important as performance.
+In many high-stakes industries like finance and healthcare, **model transparency** is just as important as performance.
 This project addresses that by:
-- Predicting prices accurately,
+- Predicting housing prices accurately,
 - Revealing how features like square footage, location, or quality drive those predictions,
 - Making the model interpretable to non-technical stakeholders.